 Conlon and Glavas 2012

 NBI has developed 11 case studies of energy retrofits and renovations in existing commercial buildings that use an average of 50% less energy than the national average–-most with an energy use intensity (EUI) of less than 40 kBtus per square foot.
 These measured performance case studies include motivations, technologies and practices, energy performance, financial information, overall project results and quotes from owner and design teams.

 Deep Energy Savings in Existing Buildings Case Studies

-For more buildings that perform at least 30 percent better than the CBECs average, visit the Getting to 50 (% savings) Buildings Database.
+For more buildings that perform much better than average, visit the Getting to Zero Buildings Database.